hanisx019/Spotify-Clone/README.md

 -Custom music player with play, pause, next, previous, and volume controls -Album and playlist browsing
--Responsive layout for desktop and mobile
+-Responsive layout for Desktop and Mobile
--Modern UI inspired by Spotify, but all code and logic are self-written
+-Modern UI inspired by Spotify,but all code and logic are self-written

 -
 Tech Stack: